April 24 2026

 It's a slow, gradual weight on the line, and I feel like a gentle lift of the rod is probably more effective than a swift hook set.

-Surprisingly the 15 inch squid pulled hard enough to take some line from my reel.
-The fight is not hard but it is fun, and it's often capped off by the squid ejecting a bunch of ink!
+Surprisingly a 15 inch squid can pull hard enough to take some line from your reel.
+The fight is fun and it's often capped off by the squid ejecting a bunch of ink!

 When I started fishing, the tide was dead low and the action was slow, but fortunately the bite picked up during the incoming tide.